• Home

 The budget you’ve allocated for field compensation, as a percentage of sales volume, needs to be spent wisely.

-To begin, you must ensure that there are early opportunities for new representatives to make enough money to compensate them for their time and effort from selling your products or services and recruiting and training others.
+To begin, you must ensure that there are early opportunities for new representatives to make enough money to compensate them for their time and effort in selling your products or services and recruiting and training others.

 Business builders must be rewarded for building teams.
 Just as individuals should be measured by their personal sales productivity, the sales volume produced by a team should help to determine the rate of compensation for the business builder.